-I guess the big news since I last posted here (which was inexcusably long ago), is that my books will no longer be available on Amazon, I've ceased all publication and withdrawn all of my books from there because frankly, they're jerks, and Amazon is way too big and powerful.
-The last book I submitted there for publication had my name changed by Amazon without any consultation with me, and for no other reason than that the people in charge there are quite evidently morons.
+My books are no longer on Amazon.
+I've ceased all publication and withdrawn all of my books from there because frankly they're jerks, and Amazon is way too big and powerful.
+The last book I submitted there for publication had my name as the author changed by Amazon without any consultation with me, and for no other reason than that the people in charge there are quite evidently morons.
 I wrote and complained, but my complaint was ignored.
 Barnes and Noble is equally unresponsive, but at least they don't mangle your novel when they convert it!

 That was the end of the relationship for me, and I don't care if it does cost me sales, Amazon can go to hell.
 I will never offer another book for sale on Amazon, and I sincerely hope my estate when I am gone will respect these wishes.
-The books are available on Barnes & Noble, and I hope to publish them on Google Play soon, and also on (don't tell!)
-Lulu.
+The books are available on Barnes & Noble and becoming available on Kobo, Google, and iBooks.

-- I envision at least one more in the Terrene World™ collection, in which Cloud Fighters and Seahorses are both set.
-The third will feature middle-grade boys for a change and will be set in the Middle East, the fourth will, for the first time, be set in the USA and feature both genders.
+- I envision at least two more novels in the Terrene World™ collection, in which Cloud Fighters and Seahorses are both set.
+The third story will feature largely middle-grade boys for a change and will be set in the Middle East, the fourth will, for the first time, be set in the USA and feature both genders.
 Yes - the world is evolving and expanding, just like real life!
-I have nothing put together on this story yet except a general idea of what it will involve.
-It will, I promise you strongly argue for the environment, as all these novels do.
-Because this is just in the concept stage, I can't even guess when it might be out.
+I have nothing put together on these new stories yet except a general idea of what they will involve.
+They will, I promise you, strongly argue for the environment, as all these novels do.
+Because these two are just in the concept stage, I can't even guess when they might be out.
 I'll write them when I feel them, but I can promise you that you will see the news here first!
 I also have an idea for a more mature novel featuring two characters from Seahorses when they go off to uni!
 It will not be the same as the middle grade novels, be warned.
 I'm excited about it, but that's some way down the pike (or is it a keyboard?) at the moment.

 Now I have to get back to writing!
 Writing!
-Writing! keep your pencil up!
+Writing!
+Keep your pencil up!